lmucs/chuzr/analyzer/README.md

 In order to run the mobile iOS application, in the analyzer directory

-Make sure to `npm install` in server directory
+Make sure to `npm install` in server directory.

 Then, run the `phonegap run ios` in analyzer-mobile directory.